-Todd took to traveling the US searching for like-minded farmers and ranchers, researching the grass-fed movement.
-He purchased cattle and chickens from an Amish farm in Pennsylvania.
-This marked the beginning of the Greensbury journey.
+Todd began traveling the U.S. He researched like-minded farmers and ranchers in the grass-fed movement.
+He purchased cattle and chickens from an Amish farm in Pennsylvania, and in 2007, Greensbury was born.

 Today, Greensbury is a leading driver of the contemporary grass-fed movement.
 We like to think we’re responsible for helping customers catch on.
 More and more consumers now know that real food is not only healthier, but substantially more delicious.

 Greensbury has now formed a partnership with one of the country’s largest suppliers of organic, grass-fed beef: Rastelli Food Groups.
 We share the same vision: raising organic grass-fed cattle that’s sustainable, humane, and consistent in taste and quality.

 Our organic meat and grass-fed beef are free of hormones, steroids, and antibiotics.
 They’re audited twice: once in Nebraska and once in New Jersey.

 You don’t have to search for the best meat and seafood—we’ve done it and continue to do it—for you.